-The Pentium processor maintains full backward compatability with the 8086, 80286, i386[TM] and i486[TM] processors.
-It supports both read and write burst mode bus cycles, and includes separate 8 KB on-chip code and data caches which employ a write-back policy.
-Also integrated into the Pentium processor is an advanced numeric coprocessor which significantly increases the speed of floating point operations while maintaining backward compatibility with i486DX math coprocessors and complying with ANSI/IEEE standard 754-1985.
+The Premiere/PCI Baby-AT motherboard is designed to operate with either a 60 MHz or 66 MHz Pentium microprocessor.
+This processor is compatible with the 8086, 80286, i386TM and i486TM CPUs.
+It supports both read and write burst mode bus cycles, and includes an on-chip 16 KB cache which is split into 8 KB code and 8 KB data caches employing a write-back policy.
+The Pentium processor also integrates an advanced numeric coprocessor which significantly increases the speed of floating point operations, while maintaining compatibility with i486TMDX math coprocessors and complying with ANSI/IEEE standard 754-1985.